NVlabs/sassifi/README.md

 * IOA (Instruction Output Address) mode: In this mode, we inject errors into destination register indices and store addresses.
 * RF (Register File) mode: In this mode, we inject bit-flips in the RF, randomly spread across time and space (among allocated registers).

-## Where can SASSIFI inject errors
+## Where can SASSIFI inject errors?

 For the IOA mode, SASSIFI can inject errors in the outputs of randomly selected instructions.
 SASSIFI allows us to select different types of instructions to study how error in them will propagate to the application output.
 As of now (3/10/2017), SASSIFI supports selecting the following instruction groups.
  * Instructions that write to general purpose registers (GPR)